Haiti's prime minister resigns after four months

 PORT-AU-PRINCE Haitian Prime Minister Garry Conille resigned on Friday after just four months in office, plunging the country into political paralysis in the midst of rebuilding efforts two years after a devastating earthquake.

-Conille submitted his resignation in a letter to president Michel Martelly, according to a statement by the president's office.
-There was no immediate announcement about a possible replacement.
+Conille submitted his resignation in a letter to President Michel Martelly, according to a statement by the president's office.
+There was no immediate word on a possible replacement.

-His decision to step down came amid political infighting between the two leaders over a parliamentary commission investigating whether some government ministers hold dual citizenship, which is illegal under Haitian law.
+Conille's decision to step down came during political infighting between the two leaders over earthquake reconstruction contracts, as well as a parliamentary investigation into dual citizenship of government ministers, which is illegal under Haitian law.

 Conille and some of his aides have held jobs and lived for extended periods outside Haiti.

+She described Conille's questioning of the earthquake reconstruction contracts as "petty and unpatriotic," noting that no irregularities had been identified by the international community.
+"That was offensive to parliament and to the president," she said.

-The resignation could set the stage for a political showdown between Martelly, who took office in February 2010, and lawmakers in parliament, where does he not hold a majority.
+The resignation could set the stage for another political showdown between Martelly, who took office in May 2011, and lawmakers in parliament, where he does not hold a majority.

-Conille's appointment as prime minister last October came after Martelly's two previous nominees for the key government post were rejected, slowing his ability to assemble a government to move ahead with reconstruction efforts.
+Conille's appointment as prime minister in October came after a five-month delay during which Martelly's first two nominees were rejected, impeding his ability to assemble a government to move ahead with reconstruction efforts.

+"It's so frustrating.
+It reflects once again the willingness of political figures in Haiti to let policy differences reach the point of total polarization and stalemate," said Mark Schneider, vice president at the International Crisis Group, a Washington-based think tank that monitors Haiti closely.

+"We are now embarked on another unknown journey of unknown length to try and find another prime minister," he added, noting how long it took Martelly last year to find a candidate acceptable to parliament.

 Two years after the quake, more than a half a million people are still living in tent camps in the capital, Port-au-Prince, and piles of concrete, steel and debris litter the streets.

-During a recent visit to Haiti, the U.S. ambassador to the United Nations, Susan Rice, publicly called on the country's political leaders to stop bickering.
+During a recent visit to Haiti, U.S. Ambassador to the United Nations Susan Rice called on the country's political leaders to stop bickering.

 "Haiti's executive and legislative branches," Rice said, "need to rise above their interests and work together in the spirit of compromise and overcome their common challenges."

-Her words were echoed on Thursday by the head of the U.N. peacekeeping mission in Haiti, Mariano Fernandez.
+Her words were echoed on Thursday by Mariano Fernandez, head of the U.N. peacekeeping mission in Haiti.

 Fernandez issued a statement expressing concern that "the political deadlock and institutional paralysis between the government, parliament and the president ... are not likely to create the necessary conditions for recovery of the economy and the consolidation of democracy."

-(Additional reporting by David Adams in Miami; writing by Kevin Gray; editing by Todd Eastham)
+(Additional reporting by David Adams in Miami; Writing by Kevin Gray; Editing by Peter Cooney)